aiven/aiven-examples/trainings/open-search-part-1/README.md

 ### Term level and full-text search query examples

 Below you can find the examples that are provided in the training to show term-level and full-text search requests.
+You can copy the content and past it in OpenSearch Dashboards Dev Tools, you can do it example by example.
+Or, alternatively, bring all examples together and then select the one you want to run from the DevTools.

 Create an index with predefined explicit mapping:
 ```bash